 Now, don’t think I’m trying to paint everything as being too rosy, or suggest that Japan has no racial issues of its own.
 The ethnic Koreans who have lived here for generations would definitely have something to say about that, for example.
 And people who are half-foreign and half-Japanese – literally called “half” (haafu, ハーフ) – have their own set of awkward experiences.
 I am not minimizing any of that.

 I also know there are certain business establishments in Japan where foreigners are simply not allowed.
 It might be a small, local “Japanese only” restaurant.
-In Tokyo, maybe it’s a “no foreigners” club in the red light district (not that I would know anything about that, of course). recent photos of “No gaijin allowed!” signs are pretty easy to find online.
+In Tokyo, maybe it’s a “no foreigners” club in the red light district (not that I would know anything about that, of course).
+Recent photos of “No gaijin allowed!” signs are pretty easy to find online.
 The undertone can be quite sinister, to say the least.

-About the closest I’ve come personally to experiencing something like this was at a favorite little craft beer pub in Tokyo, and it was teal Ly just a trivial incident.
+About the closest I’ve come personally to experiencing something like this was at a favorite little craft beer pub in Tokyo, and it was really just a trivial incident.
 A Canadian friend and I were sitting outside in the cool evening air having a beer, when two Japanese women came out of the bar to do the same.
 One of them gasped, and said in Japanese, “Oh, there are white people (hakujin, 白人) out here,” and they went back inside to finish their beverages in relative safety.
 Kind of gross, but in the grand scheme of things not that big a deal.

 Ultimately, what my own experiences have shown me is that it really just doesn’t matter how well I ever learn to speak Japanese or follow every little Japanese custom.
 The rest of the gaijin demographic and I will always be fish out of water here.
-But maybe that’s not always such a bad thing.
+And maybe that’s not always such a bad thing.

 - As a matter of fact, this exact thing has happened to me twice, with different elderly gentlemen, both greeting me with, “Good afternoon”.
 Maybe they were in the same English class as kids….